-Fri., May 14 Arrival in Salt Lake City | Drive to Springdale
+Sun., Sept.
+18 Arrival in Las Vegas | Drive to Springdale

-Plan to arrive in Salt Lake City (SLC) for the main tour no later than Noon today.
-If you prefer to arrive the night before (suggested!), we can pick you up at an airport hotel location, or return by shuttle to meet us.
-Please note that we drive quite a way today to Zion, so a delayed flight would be a problem for you to catch up to the group without a rental car, or booking a flight to St. George.
+Plan to arrive in Las Vegas for the main tour no later than 12:30 PM today.
+If you prefer to arrive the night before (encouraged), we suggest choosing an airport hotel location.
+Please note that we drive 2.5 hours to Zion, so a delayed flight would be a problem for you to catch up to the group without a rental car, or booking a flight to St. George.

-Our plan by 1PM is to be on the road to a treasured Southwest national park - Zion, which is also an excellent birding site with its wide range of elevations and the Virgin River running through.
+Our plan by 1:00 PM is to be on the road to a treasured southwest national park: Zion, which is also an excellent birding site with its wide range of elevations and the Virgin River running through.
 Zion National Park is a fantastic realm of steep canyon walls, great domes and towers.
-Our lodgings will be in Springdale, the gateway community to the park, where we get a great overview of the "temples", natural domes that inspired the early Mormon pioneers of the region.
+Our lodgings is in Springdale, the gateway community to the park, where we get a great overview of the "temples," natural domes that inspired the early Mormon pioneers of the region.

-Driving into Zion, we stop at a birding hotspot along the Virgin River which provides easy passage for migrants and breeding home for colorful species such as Western Tanager and Lazuli Bunting.
+Driving into Zion, we stop at a birding hotspot along the Virgin River which provides easy passage for migrants and a breeding home for colorful species such as Western Tanager and Lazuli Bunting.
 This is the lowest elevation and most arid section of Zion National Park and vicinity.
 We settle into our lodgings in the artisan town of Springdale and have dinner at a favorite local restaurant.

-Accommodations in SL, UT (D)
+Accommodations in Springdale, Utah (D)

-Sat., May 15 Zion National Park, UT
+Mon., Sept.
+19 Zion National Park, UT

 While at Zion, we use a convenient and environmentally friendly shuttle bus system to see the park, with the opportunity to walk short vista point trails.
 Here we look up to witness the bold power of erosion and the Earth's movement.
-Local highlights are the Narrows of the Virgin River, the Emerald Pools, and the Weeping Wall.
+Local highlights are the narrows of the Virgin River, the Emerald Pools, and the Weeping Wall.
 The deep chasm of Zion Canyon displays a palette of reds, oranges, deep salmon, pink, yellow, and cream.
-Across these rocks we watch for hunting Peregrine Falcon or a majestic Golden Eagle.
+Across these rocks we watch for hunting Peregrine Falcon or even a majestic Golden Eagle.

-Along the trails you may find Black-throated Gray and Yellow-rumped warblers; Black-headed Grosbeak; a lizard sunning itself; a secretive Ring-tailed Cat; or other local wildlife.
-Along the Virgin River we may find American Dipper, Black Phoebe, and both Rock and Canyon wrens.
+Along the trails you may find Black-throated Gray and Yellow-rumped Warblers, Black-headed Grosbeak, lizards sunning, secretive Ring-tailed Cat, and other local wildlife.
+Along the Virgin River we may find American Dipper, Black Phoebe, and both Rock and Canyon Wrens.
 One stop may have soaring California Condor, which frequent the park.
 We take sack lunches with us to enjoy in the shade of large cottonwoods.
 Time passes quickly!
-With the handy shuttle system, those that wish can return to town to sample the shops or relax, while others continue to bird and enjoy the vista points.
+With the handy shuttle system, those that wish can return to town to sample the shops or relax, while others can continue to bird and enjoy the vista points.